This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 If your veterinarian recommends cataract surgery, it’s important to act swiftly.
 There are limited medications, including topical eye ointments or eye drops, which can postpone the need for surgery, but cataracts will not go away without surgery.
 And cataracts in dogs can progress rapidly.

-The cost of cataract surgery for dogs averages $3,500.
-This estimate includes the preliminary examination, ERG and ultrasound, surgery, anesthesia, operating room use, hospitalization, initial medications and postoperative checkups (usually up to 90 days).
+The cost of cataract surgery for dogs averages $2,700-4,000.
+This estimate includes the preliminary examination, ERG and ultrasound, surgery, anesthesia, operating room use, hospitalization, initial medications, and postoperative checkups (usually up to 90 days).
 Surgical costs, however, can vary pretty widely based on your location and service provider.

-Getting pet health insurance when your dog is young is the best way to plan for health issues throughout your pet’s life.
-If you sign up while he is young, there are far fewer preexisting conditions which brings the price way down for you.
-And, having pet insurance before diagnosis can help minimize unexpected expenses for dog cataract surgery and a host of other pet health expenses.
+Getting pet health insurance is the best way to plan for health issues throughout your pet’s life.
+If you sign up while he is young, there are far fewer preexisting conditions, giving you more coverage for as long as you carry an active policy.
+Having pet insurance before the diagnosis can help minimize unexpected expenses for dog cataract surgery and a host of other pet health expenses.
 It’s not as expensive as you might think.
-But, you must have an active pet insurance policy in force prior to diagnosis for that condition to be covered.
+But, you must have an active pet insurance policy in force before diagnosis for that condition to be covered.

-There are some very reputable pet insurance companies that can help offset most of your pet’s health unexpected health expenses.
-Our top recommendation is Healthy Paws for their excellent coverage and service.
-Read one Healthy Paws customer’s testimonial about her experience with her pup, Nacho, who required cataract surgery.
+Reputable pet insurance companies can help offset much of your pet’s unexpected health expenses.
+Our experts review the top pet health insurance providers.
+Read a customer’s testimonial about her experience with her pup, Nacho, who required cataract surgery.

 Pet Parent: Maryanne